Paisa Paisa (2013 film): Production

 Directed by debutante Prasanth Murali, an erstwhile assistant to V. K. Prakash, the script for the flick was jointly penned by the director and Rajesh Varma.
 Model-turned-actress Amruta Patki featured in the promotional song of this film.
 The shooting of the film started at Chennai in November 2012.

 Soundtrack

-The soundtrack of Paisa Paisa consists of 7 songs, out of which 6 songs were composed by Aby Salvin Thomas while the theme song was composed by Rahul Raj.
-D. Santhosh wrote the lyrics of all songs.
+The soundtrack of Paisa Paisa consists of seven songs, out of which six were composed by Aby Salvin Thomas while the theme song was composed by Rahul Raj.
+D. Santhosh wrote the lyrics of all the songs.

 Critical reception

 The Times of India gave the film a rating of 2.5 out of 5 saying that, "Paisa Paisa loses its pace for want of engaging twists and a taut narrative and easily turns into a flick that passes by without a flutter."
 Paresh C Palicha of Rediff gave the film a rating of 2 out of 5 and said that, "Paisa Paisa has a promising premise to build on, but turns out to be a disappointment."